ruwaizrazak/library/index.md

 A blog, that contains super processed thoughts, or a repository of things to download.

 ##### 🫤 Wait!
 What?
 Its okay to be confused.
 I got you.
 I was confused as hell when I saw knowledge aggregator (or digital garden) for the first time.
-If you dont have a clue of whats happening, you can check the [[About]]  page which would give you more understanding on what this is.
+If you dont have a clue of whats happening, you can check the [about](/about)  page which would give you more understanding on what this is.

 ##### ⚙️ Things that are still in development
 - Transferring notes about the books I was fortunate to read during this period